eNMS-automation/eNMS/README.md

 ![Use NAPALM to configure static routes](https://github.com/afourmy/eNMS/blob/master/readme/napalm_config.gif)

-### Netmiko "show commands" periodic retrieval
+### Netmiko _show commands_ periodic retrieval

+You can schedule a task to retrieve the output of a list of commands (show, ping, traceroute, etc) periodically.
+The result is stored in the database and displayed in the logs of the task, in the _Task management_ page.

 ![Netmiko show](https://github.com/afourmy/eNMS/blob/master/readme/netmiko_show.gif)

-### NAPALM getters periodic retrieval
+### NAPALM _getters_ periodic retrieval

-NAPALM can be used from within eNMS to retrieve detailed information about a device.
+You can also schedule a task to retrieve a NAPALM getter periodically.
-You can find the task results in the task logs, in the "Task management" webpage.

 ![Configuration automation with NAPALM and Jinja2 scripting](https://github.com/afourmy/eNMS/blob/master/readme/napalm_getters.gif)

 ### Comparison

-For all periodic tasks, you can compare the results between two devices, at two different times.
+For all periodic tasks, you can compare the results between any two devices, at two different times.

 The comparison result is displayed with two methods:
-- A **_unified diff_**: show just the lines that have changed plus a few lines of context, in an inline style. (method used on Github)
+- A **_unified diff_**: show just the lines that have changed plus a few lines of context, in an inline style. (like Git)
 - A **_ndiff_**: list every line and highlights interline changes.

 ![Comparison](https://github.com/afourmy/eNMS/blob/master/readme/comparison.gif)